Liv Strömquist: International success

-She studied political science.
+Strömquist studied sociology at Lund University and earned a degree in political science at Malmö University.
+Strömquist has been awarded an honorary doctorate twice.
+In 2016 by Malmö University and in 2021 by UCLouvain.
 Her comics are mostly about sociopolitical issues from a feminist and left-wing perspective.
-They are satirical essay about power and injustices.
+They are satirical essays about power and injustices.

 Since 2005, she has been working for the youth radio station Sveriges Radio P3.
 She was involved in the satirical programs Tankesmedjan and Pang Prego.
 Together with the author Caroline Ringskog Ferrada-Noli, she runs the podcast En varg söker sin pod for the newspaper Expressen.
 In the SVT program Liv och Horace i Europa, which was broadcast in spring 2016, she travelled through Europe together with Horace Engdahl and discussed the lives of various authors.